JimHotchkiss/dummy_rails_app/NOTES.md

   * I want DYI ~ to be root
   * I want a signin or sigup option for user if they are not logged in
   * Okay, at this point I do want to make a current_user method.
+Must be tired.
+After wrestling with signin and signout in the nav and sessions controller, I think I got it working pretty well

+I'm going to create the Project, Category and ProjectCategory migrations, models and when necessary, controllers.

+It seems, I have the associations wired up appropriately.